sbcshop/Differential-Pressure-Sensor-Breakout/README.md

-# differential pressure sensor breakout for Arduino/Raspberry Pi
+# Differential pressure sensor breakout for Arduino/Raspberry Pi

 ### How to use this breakout board with raspberry pi?